a-guirat/Template/README.md

 # Template
-This is a project is a clone of Kasper Template using HTML and CSS
+This is a project is a clone of Kasper Template using HTML and CSS for practice
 # Screenshots
 # Home
 ![Alt Text](Screenshots/Home.png)